CARMEN LANE LLC | NSA 101 360.280.0888

 • Any immigration form or proof of citizenship form

-• Copies of birth certificates (must obtain from bureau of vital statistics)
+• Birth certificates (contact bureau of vital statistics)

-• Copies of death certificates (must obtain from bureau of vital statistics)
+• Death certificates (contact bureau of vital statistics)

 • U.S. Passport applications (must be completed by applicant, not by notary)